familab/FamiBOT/README.md

     FamiBOT animate me <query> - The same thing as `image me`, except adds [snip] FamiBOT help - Displays all of the help commands that FamiBOT knows about.
     ...

+### Running testFamibot Locally

+Assumes you can docker the things.
+Nab a slack token for testfamibot from [https://familab.slack.com/apps/A0F7XDU93-hubot?page=1]

+`docker build -t alpine-hubot .` builds using the Dockerfile.
+`docker run --name testfamibot -e HUBOT_SLACK_TOKEN=$SLACK_API_TOKEN -p 80:80 -d alpine-hubot` Use the slack token here to get it running.
+It's polite to make sure nobody else is testing.
+Not sure what happens when you run two...

+read your logs: `docker logs testfamibot`

 ### Configuration